dsaa-anonymous/mmr-methodkg-dsaa/README.md

 ### 13.20 Computing Infrastructure

-The experiments were run in a Python/conda environment with Python 3.11.
-GPU acceleration is optional for transformer and graph neural models but recommended for full reruns.
+The experiments were run in a Python TIDE Cluster environment with Python 3.11, and 1 NVIDIA A100 GPU (80 GB VRAM)

 ## 14. Minimal Reviewer Commands